-GCSE Results 2016
+GCSE Results 2017

-63.3% of the year have achieved the ‘EBACC’ suite of subjects, and we are equally proud of students’ achievements and success in creative and practical subjects which reflect our broad and balanced curriculum that nurtures and develops the skills and aptitudes for study and work in the 21st century.
+53% of the cohort have achieved the ‘EBACC’ suite of subjects, and we are equally proud of students’ achievements and success in creative and practical subjects which reflect our broad and balanced curriculum that nurtures and develops the skills and aptitudes for study and work in the 21st century.

-A2 Results 2016
+A2 Results 2017

-At A Level 81.4 % of all grades were A*-C and 52.2% A*-B grades.
+76.7% of all grades were A*-C and 50.3% A*-B

-25% of students achieved all A*-B grades
+26.2% of students achieved all A*-B grades

 Students across all courses and programmes should be proud of their achievements which are the result of their sustained hard work over two years of study; supported by dedicated and expert teachers.
 Alongside this they have achieved many other qualifications – for example in Music and Drama exams, Extended Project Qualification and Finance; not to mention their involvement in many and varied activities and expeditions in school, locally, nationally and internationally.
 The qualities and achievements in these areas alongside their academic qualifications set them in good stead for their future courses, training or employment.